 Rock and Goal is a great way to hear the real stories behind two of Manchester’s cultural monoliths, music and football.
-As you walk through the city centre with Joe, you’ll see how the people behind the two powerhouses exist side by side.
+As you walk through the city centre with Joe, you’ll see how the people behind these two creative powerhouses exist side by side.

 Traces of Manchester’s culture are hidden in plain sight all over the city, whether it’s the room in which the football league started or the shops, bars and restaurants owned by great Mancunian footballers and musicians alike.
 As a native who has lived in Manchester for decades, Joe Feeley has a very personal perspective to share.
 As a musician, he has performed in cultural landmarks such as The Free Trade Hall and was a regular attendee of the Haçienda.
 His stories are a first-hand account of the bands, people and strange occurrences that happened in this infamous era of music.